-Happy World Snake Day!
 Did you know that snakes like ball pythons are wild animals?
-Test your snake knowledge with our Q&A
+Test your snake knowledge with our Q&A.

-In the wild, ball python snakes live in a wide range of habitats, often hiding in burrows during the day and trees at night.
-These large (and long) animals need space to stretch out and roam in search of food.
+In the wild, ball python snakes live in the grasslands and savannas of East and West Africa, often hiding in burrows during the day and trees at night.
+These long animals need space to stretch out, bathe fully submerged, and roam in search of food.

-This begs the question: should ball pythons ever be owned as pets?
+This begs the question: should ball pythons ever be kept as companion animals?
 Read this Q&A before you answer...

 Test your snake knowledge

 Q: My friend has a snake in their house.
 Doesn’t that mean the snake is a domesticated animal like my cat and dog?

 A: No, all snakes, including ball pythons, are wild animals and not domesticated.
 The process of domestication occurs over thousands of years.
 Animals like cats, dogs, and horses have been selectively bred for specific traits that appear over many generations.
 It is believed that dogs may have been domesticated as long as 27,000 to 40,000 years ago, and estimates of cat domestication are between 3,600 and 9,500 years ago.
 Because they’re domesticated, cats and dogs thrive in loving human homes while wild animals cannot.